-For more than 13 years, Hannah has practised in all areas of child care law, but predominantly public law.
-Hannah has represented local authorities, parents, children’s guardians and the Official solicitor in extremely complex, high-profile cases involving conflicting medical opinion, serious sexual abuse of adults and children, serious physical abuse of children involving non accidental injuries and child death and factitious illness syndrome.
+For more than 17 years, Hannah has practised in all areas of child care law, but predominantly public law.
+Hannah has represented local authorities, parents, children’s guardians and the Official Solicitor in extremely complex, high-profile cases involving conflicting medical opinion, serious sexual abuse of adults and children, serious physical abuse of children involving non-accidental injuries and child death and factitious illness syndrome.

 Hannah has been recognised by solicitors as being particularly skilled in in representing vulnerable parents and those with learning difficulties.
 Hannah has been led by Queens Counsel on a number of occasions.
 Hannah regularly deals with matters such as disclosure and Public Interest Immunity.